Julia Smith Gibbons: Notable cases

 Gibbons wrote a concurring opinion in a 2–1 decision upholding Biden administration COVID-19 vaccine mandate for federal employees and contractors.
 In her concurrence, Gibbons highlighted the limited role of the federal judiciary in COVID policy.

 Personal

 Gibbons has been married since 1973 to Bill Gibbons, a former Shelby County district attorney.
 Shelby County contains Memphis.
 Bill Gibbons was a 2010 Republican gubernatorial candidate for the state of Tennessee.
 They have two adult children.

 In 2003, she discussed her views on women in the judiciary at a University of Virginia School of Law event.

+In 2009, she was invited to judge the Annual William Minor Lile Moot Court Competition at the University of Virginia School of Law.

+In 2010, she was invited to judge the Ames Moot Court Competition at Harvard Law School.

+In 2016, she was invited to judge the Bass Berry & Sims Moot Court Competition at Vanderbilt Law School.